happycube/cxadc-linux3/README.md

 Open Terminal in the directory you wish to write the data and use the following example command capture 10 seconds of test samples:

-    timeout 10s cat /dev/cxadc0 |pv > output.raw
+    timeout 10s cat /dev/cxadc0 > output.raw

 `cat` is the defualt due to user issues with `dd`

+Note: For use with VHS-Decode & LD-Decode projects, instead of `.raw` extension use `.u8` for 8-bit or `.u16` for 16-bit samples.
+This allows the software to correctly detect the type of data.

-To use PV argument that enables datarate/runtime readout modify command with `|pv >` it will look like this when in use:
+To use PV argument that enables datarate/runtime readout, modify command with `|pv >`.
+It will look like this when in use:

     cat /dev/cxadc0 |pv > output.raw
     0:00:04 [38.1MiB/s] [        <=>